OtagoPolytechnic/Hardware-projects/Plant Irrigation System/README.md

 This started as a solo project for embedded systems, so the files in this directory are from that.
 We have not implemented a full, working system yet.
 Use the code and information in the files provided to inform the implementation of the system as outlined in the following sections.
 I recommend starting with the links in the resources section at the bottom of this page.

+To start off, create code that turns the relay on and off (refer to the last link in the resources section for assistance). **DO NOT** mess with the wiring of the relay/pump as they are fragile and should work as is. **ENSURE THE WATER PUMP IS FULLY SUBMERSED IN WATER WHEN TURNING IT ON!!!
+IT WILL BREAK IF NOT IN WATER.**
+Once you have the relay system working, you can move on to the soil moisture sensor.
+The idea for this system is for the sensor to detect when the plant needs watering.
+When it does, the relay should turn on and water the plant until the moisture sensor detects that it's well watered (play around with the threshold of this).
+The LCD and LED are to display in a user-friendly way the status of the plant, so it's entirely optional.

 ## Design Plan
 **Version 1 Wiring Diagram - Current ver**